Houston Food Bank

 Describe the Organization's Program Activity:

 FOOD DISTRIBUTION - FOOD DISTRIBUTION IS THE HOUSTON FOOD BANK'S CORE FUNCTION.
 FOOD AND OTHER SELECT PRODUCTS ARE DISTRIBUTED TO HUNGER-RELIEF AGENCIES THAT THEN PROVIDE DIRECT SERVICE TO MORE THAN 1 MILLION LOW-INCOME INDIVIDUALS EACH YEAR.
-DURING THIS YEAR, WE HAD A SIGNIFICANT RESPONSE TO THE COVID-19 PANDEMIC.
-WE PROVIDED 207 MILLION NUTRITIOUS MEALS, INCLUDING OVER 91 MILLION POUNDS OF PRODUCE.
-THE VALUE OF THE TOTAL DISTRIBUTED WAS OVER $355 MILLION IN DONATED AND PURCHASED FOOD.
 THE HOUSTON FOOD BANK HAS THE HIGHEST LEVEL OF FOOD DISTRIBUTION IN THE FEEDING AMERICA NETWORK OF FOOD BANKS.

-CLIENT ASSISTANCE PROGRAM - CLIENT ASSISTANCE PROGRAM HOUSTON FOOD BANKS COMMUNITY ASSISTANCE PROGRAM (CAP) IS FOCUSED ON RAISING AWARENESS IN THE SERVICE AREA OF AVAILABLE SOCIAL SERVICES AND PROVIDES APPLICATION AND TECHNICAL ASSISTANCE FOR STATE-FUNDED SOCIAL AND HEALTH SERVICES., INCLUDING SNAP (FOOD STAMPS), WIC, MEDICAID, CHILDREN'S MEDICAID AND OTHERS.
+CLIENT ASSISTANCE PROGRAM - CLIENT ASSISTANCE PROGRAM HOUSTON FOOD BANKS COMMUNITY ASSISTANCE PROGRAM (CAP) IS FOCUSED ON RAISING AWARENESS IN THE SERVICE AREA OF AVAILABLE SOCIAL SERVICES AND PROVIDES APPLICATION AND TECHNICAL ASSISTANCE FOR STATE-FUNDED SOCIAL AND HEALTH SERVICES, INCLUDING SNAP (FOOD STAMPS), WIC, MEDICAID, CHILDREN'S MEDICAID AND OTHERS.
 SERVICES ARE AVAILABLE IN ENGLISH, SPANISH, AND VIETNAMESE.
-IN FY21 18 MILLION MEALS WERE ACCESSED THROUGH CAP ASSISTANCE.
-NUTRITION ED CLASSES IN NUTRITION, FOOD SAFETY, MEAL PREPARATION, AND BUDGETING ARE TAUGHT IN COLLABORATION WITH FOOD BANK PARTNER AGENCIES BY HOUSTON FOOD BANK'S TEAM OF DIETICIANS AND NUTRITIONISTS.
-LAST YEAR, 193 CLASSES WERE PROVIDED BY HFBS NUTRITION EDUCATION PROGRAM; 1,861 INDIVIDUALS PARTICIPATED.
-SENIOR BOX THE SENIOR BOX PROGRAM MANAGES THE COMMODITY SUPPLEMENTAL FOOD PROGRAM (CSFP) - A FEDERALLY-FUNDED NATIONAL FOOD DISTRIBUTION EFFORT FROM THE UNITED STATES DEPARTMENTOF AGRICULTURE (USDA) THAT IS DESIGNED TO IMPROVE THE HEALTH AND NUTRITION OF INCOME-ELIGIBLE SENIORS (60+).
+IN FY22 20,846,163 MEALS WERE ACCESSED THROUGH CAP ASSISTANCE.
+NUTRITION ED CLASSES IN NUTRITION FOOD SAFETY, MEAL PREPARATION, AND BUDGETING ARE TAUGHT IN COLLABORATION WITH FOOD BANK PARTNER AGENCIES BY HOUSTON FOOD BANK'S TEAM OF DIETICIANS AND NUTRITIONISTS.
+LAST YEAR, 432 CLASSES WERE PROVIDED BY HFBS NUTRITION EDUCATION PROGRAM; 3,894 INDIVIDUALS PARTICIPATED.
+SENIOR BOX THE SENIOR BOX PROGRAM MANAGES THE COMMODITY SUPPLEMENTAL FOOD PROGRAM (CSFP) - A FEDERALLY-FUNDED NATIONAL FOOD DISTRIBUTION EFFORT FROM THE UNITED STATES DEPARTMENT OF AGRICULTURE (USDA) THAT IS DESIGNED TO IMPROVE THE HEALTH AND NUTRITION OF INCOME-ELIGIBLE SENIORS (60+).
 THROUGH THIS PROGRAM SENIORS RECEIVE A BOX OF NON-PERISHABLE FOOD (VALUED AT APPROXIMATELY $50) EACH MONTH, WHICH HELPS STRETCH THEIR AVAILABLE GROCERY DOLLARS.
 THE SENIOR BOX PROGRAM IS CURRENTLY SERVING OVER 11,250 SENIORS EACH MONTH.
-THE UNITED STATES DEPARTMENT OF AGRICULTURE (USDA) THAT IS DESIGNED TO IMPROVE THE HEALTH AND NUTRITION OF INCOME-ELIGIBLE SENIORS (60+).
+THE UNITED STATES DEPARTMENT OF AGRICULTURE (USDA) THAT IS DESIGNED TO IMPROVE THE 11,250 SENIORS EACH MONTH.
+PROGRAM (CSFP) - A FEDERALLY-FUNDED NATIONAL FOOD DISTRIBUTION EFFORT FROM THE UNITED STATES DEPARTMENT OF AGRICULTURE (USDA) THAT IS DESIGNED TO IMPROVE THE HEALTH AND NUTRITION OF INCOME-ELIGIBLE SENIORS (60+).
 THROUGH THIS PROGRAM SENIORS RECEIVE A BOX OF NON-PERISHABLE FOOD (VALUED AT APPROXIMATELY $50) EACH MONTH, WHICH HELPS STRETCH THEIR AVAILABLE GROCERY DOLLARS.
 THE SENIOR BOX PROGRAM IS CURRENTLY SERVING OVER 11,250 SENIORS EACH MONTH.

 Get More from Intellispect for FreeCreate a free account to get more data, nonprofit salaries, advanced search and more.